Korea University Business School

 Founded in 1905, Korea University Business School was the first business school established in South Korea.
 Because of the school's leadership and innovation in management education, KUBS has indisputably become the most prestigious business school in the country.
 The teaching and research facilities at KUBS are cutting edge, and parallel the facilities found in top business schools around the world.
 KUBS is located in the capital city of Seoul, where students can experience Korea's rich history and culture.
 Seoul is Asia's largest and most culturally diverse city, offering the perfect environment for students to broaden their knowledge and understanding of the Korean business environment, society, and culture.

 Seoul is a city rich in history and tradition.
 The city was founded in 1392 when it became the capital of the Chosun Dynasty, which fell in 1910.
 It is now the capital city of South Korea, and traces of the former dynasty are still very much a part of the city's landscape.
 Seoul is the center of political, social, educational, and economic activity in Korea and is home to many major international corporations.
+Over the past 60 years South Korea has achieved astounding economic growth, becoming the world’s 5th largest exporter and 7th largest importer.
+The blend of tradition and digital technologies create a fascinating city environment.
+Seoul is home to endless street food vendors, vast nightlight and shopping districts, urban parks, a few hiking trails and eye-catching architecture.
+The subway has a total of 17 lines, making the city and its suburbs easily accessible.

 Stephanie, UF participant on the KUBS exchange program, fall 2011